japila-books/spark-structured-streaming-internals/docs/ProgressReporter.md

 progressBuffer: Queue[StreamingQueryProgress]
 ----

-`progressBuffer` is a https://www.scala-lang.org/api/2.12.x/scala/collection/mutable/Queue.html[scala.collection.mutable.Queue] of <<spark-sql-streaming-StreamingQueryProgress.md#, StreamingQueryProgresses>>.
+`progressBuffer` is a https://www.scala-lang.org/api/2.12.x/scala/collection/mutable/Queue.html[scala.collection.mutable.Queue] of [StreamingQueryProgresses](StreamingQueryProgress.md).

 `progressBuffer` has a new `StreamingQueryProgress` added when `ProgressReporter` is requested to <<updateProgress, update progress of a streaming query>>.